Introduction #

 Group #

-WordPress has a Group Block function that allows the content creator to group several blocks together and customise them as required by the design, including setting custom background colours, spacing, etc. Groups can be formed from a set of existing blocks or using the Group block.
+WordPress has a Group Block function that allows the content creator to group several blocks together and customise them as required, including setting custom background colours or images, spacing, etc. Groups can be formed from existing blocks or created using the Group block.

 Combining Separate Blocks #